 XI.
 APPROVAL OF THE GOVERNOR

-I, Daniel J. McKee, Governor of the State of Rhode Island, do hereby signify my approval of this 2023 LIHTC Qualified Allocation Plan for the distribution of federal LIHTCs in this State, in conformance with IRC Section 42.
+of this 2023 McKee, Governor of the State of Rhode Island, do hereby signify my approval LIHTC Qualified Allocation Plan for the distribution of federal LIHTCs in conformance with IRC Section 42.

-Signed:

-Daniel J. McKee, Governor
+Signed: Daniel J. McKee, Governor

-Date: , 2022
+Date: 2022